JustinDFuller/justindfuller.com/word/quality.md

 First, the easy part.
 What does it mean?
 For this, I'll consult Webster's 1913 dictionary; the last edition written and edited by lexicographer Noah Webster.

+> **Quality**
-> Quality
+> Noun
 > 1. That which makes, or helps to make, anything such as it is; anything belonging to a subject, or predicable of it; distinguishing property, characteristic, or attribute.
 > <br />
 > 2. The condition of being of such a sort as distinguished from others; nature or character relatively considered, as of goods; character; rank.

 We seem to have two types of Quality.
-The first is that which makes something what it is: its attributes.
-The second is that which distinguishes something from others, its rank.
+The first is that which makes something what it is, its attributes (little-q "quality").
+The second is that which distinguishes something from others, its rank (big Q "Quality").

+These are the definitions of quality.
+However, the dictionary includes another tidbit right at the top: *L. qualitas*.
+Indicating the etymology of this word; it comes from the Latin *qualitas*.
+The term was coined by Cicero; unsurprisingly, as he wrote three quarters of extant Latin writing.
+Qualitas, in turn, is a calque of the ancient Greek "ποιότης" (poiótēs), literally: "the state of being (-της) a certain nature (ποιός)".

 <br />
 <br />